CenterBLC/N1904/docs/features/morph.md

 This feature is also populated for `phrase` or `subphrase`, but only if they consist of just one `word` node.

+## Feature values

+Morphological tag according to Sandborg-Petersen morphology.

 ## Notes

-For detailed information, see [biblicalhumanities/Nestle1904/morph/parsing.txt](https://github.com/biblicalhumanities/Nestle1904/blob/master/morph/parsing.txt).
+For detailed information on how to decode the feature values, see [biblicalhumanities/Nestle1904/morph/parsing.txt](https://github.com/biblicalhumanities/Nestle1904/blob/master/morph/parsing.txt).

+The morphological tag also provides indication of some Hebrew and Aramaic words.
+See also [notes section of feature 'lang'](lang.md#note).

 ## Source description